 ART200 is the queer (umbrella term for the LGBT community: lesbian, gay, bisexual, transgender) film festival in Bucharest.
 The festival’s main purpose is to encourage Romanian queer filmmaking, expression and collaboration between local queer artists, to encourage just and complex representations of LGBTQ+ characters in movies, to promote equality and solidarity through art and culture.
-The project has the following components: a queer film workshop for youth, a queer poetry workshop, a Pitch project contest, along with the festival per-se, which will include screenings, a poetry reading, a visual art exhibition.
+The project has the following components: literature & film workshops, a Pitch project contest, along with the festival per-se, which will include screenings, a poetry reading and discussions.

 We are organizing ART200 because we realize how important it is to encourage queer film-making in Romania.
-LGBTQ+-themed film production is almost inexistent in Romania: only two or three queer shorts are produced every year.
+LGBTQ+-themed film production is almost inexistent in Romania: only up to six or seven shorts are produced every year.
 Regarding feature films, only five-six LGBTQ+ films have been produced in the last 30 years.
 We believe that the existence of the festival itself will encourage more filmmakers to produce queer film because of the fact that there is a space dedicated to them, where they can create collaborations, exchange ideas and discuss their works.

 At the same time, ART200 aims to show the general public complex and just representations of LGBTQ+ people, in the context in which this group constantly faces discrimination, violence and stereotypes.

-If you have an LGBTQ+ themed film and are part of the community, we are waiting for your proposals until the 1st of September!
+The third edition of the international queer film festival ART200 is looking for filmmakers.
+If you have an LGBTQ+ themed film and are part of the community, we are waiting for your proposals until the July 24th!

 You can submit both short and feature films in the following categories:

-International short films: the following themes: Queer Mental Health, Trans & Non-binary, Poly & Kink, Sex Work.
+International short films with the following themes: Queer Utopias, HIV, Bisexuality, Eastern European Queer Shorts.
 International feature films: any LGBTQ+ - themed films.
-Romanian films: any themes, please submit via the form on our website (art200.ro).
+Romanian films: any themes, please submit via this form: https://forms.gle/Gh6rMsLTmVrpFRLF6

-The selected films will be screened during the ART200 festival, which will take place between the 27th and the 31st of October, in Bucharest, or online, depending on the evolution of the pandemic.
+The selected films will be screened during the ART200 festival, which will take place between the 19th and 25th of September in Bucharest and online, depending on the evolution of the pandemic.
 Before registering, we kindly ask you to carefully look over the rules.
-Failure to follow the rules may result in disqualification of the film.
+Failure to follow the rules will result in disqualification of the film.
+Any films that do not respect this year's themes will also be disqualified.

 ART200 does not have a competition and does not offer awards/ prizes.

-ART200, the international queer film festival is organized by Istodor-Berceanu Eugen PFA.
+ART200, the international queer film festival is organized by Asociația Culturală Gabriela Ionescu & Slavomir Popovici in Bucharest, Romania.
 The directors of the festival are Cristina Iacob and Luca Istodor.
 For any questions regarding the festival, you can contact them here: email@example.com.

 2. The goal of the festival

-ART200 is a queer film festival (umbrella term for the LGBT community: lesbian, gay, bisexual, transgender) based in Bucharest, which is now at its first edition.
-The festival aims to promote queer film in Romania, freedom of speech and the collaboration between queer artists from the local scene, to encourage the just and complex representations of LGBTQ+ characters in cinema and to promote values as equality and solidarity through art and culture.
+ART200 is a queer film festival (umbrella term for the LGBT community: lesbian, gay, bisexual, transgender) based in Bucharest, which is now at its second edition.
+The festival aims to promote queer film in Romania, artistic expression and the collaboration between queer artists from the local scene, to encourage the just and complex representations of LGBTQ+ characters in cinema and to promote values as equality and solidarity through art and culture.

 3. Project components:

-The project has the following components: a youth queer film workshop, a queer poetry workshop, a Pitch project contest, as well as the festival, which will have film screenings, a poetry reading, an art exhibition gallery and parties.
+The project has the following components: film and literature workshops, a Pitch project contest, as well as the festival, which will feature film screenings, a poetry reading and discussions.

 4. Important dates

-The festival will take place between the 27th and the 31st of October, in Bucharest.
-The call for entries will be open The film submissions will take place between the 10th of July and the 1st of September 2020.
+The festival will take place between the 19th and 25th of September, in Bucharest and online.
+The call for entries will be open until July 24th.

 5. Submitting films to the festival

 5.1.
-The submitted film must have an LGBTQ+ theme.
-We accept any film on this theme, from any country.
+The submitted films must have an LGBTQ+ theme.
+Additionally, every year the festival has sub-themes for the feature films, which need to be taken into consideration when submitting.
 The film creators must as well be part of the LGBTQ+ community.

 5.2.
 We accept both short-films and feature length films.
-Short films must not be longer thant 40 minutes.
+Short films must not be longer than 40 minutes.

 5.4.
-In regard to the Romanian films, we accept any themes.
-Regarding the international short films, we accept films that tackle the following themes: Queer Mental Health; Trans & Non-binary; Poly & Kink; Sex Work.
+Regarding the Romanian films, we accept any themes.
+Regarding the international short films, we accept films that tackle the following themes: Queer Utopias, HIV, Bisexuality, Eastern European Queer Shorts.
 For international feature films, we accept any themes.

 5.5.
-The deadline for submitting the films is the 1st of September 2020.
-We don’t accept films submitted after this date, except in the case that we extend the deadline with 10 more days, which will be announced beforehand if it will be the case.
-The selected films will be announced on the 1st of October.
+The deadline for submitting the films is July 24th 2022.
+We do not accept films submitted after this date, except in the case that we extend the deadline with 10 more days, which will be announced beforehand.
+The selected films will be announced around August 20th.

 5.6.
 All films, including those in Romanian, have to be subtitled in English (either hard-coded or externally through a .srt file).
 We also accept a list of the dialogue translated in English.